 Like the Maasai, the Samburu are semi-nomadic pastoralists.
 This means that their way of life revolves around their cattle (as well as sheep, goats, and camels).
 The traditional Samburu diet consists mostly of milk and sometimes blood from their cows.
-The blood is collected by making a tiny nick in the jugular of the cow, and draining the blood into a cup.
+The blood is collected by making a tiny nick in the cow's jugular, and draining the blood into a cup.
 The wound is then quickly sealed with hot ash.
 Meat is only consumed on special occasions.
 The Samburu diet is also supplemented with roots, vegetables, and tubers dug up and made into a soup.

-The Rift Valley province in Kenya is a dry, somewhat barren land, and the Samburu have to relocate to ensure their cattle can feed.
+The north-central region in which the Samburu live is a dry, somewhat barren land, and villages have to relocate regularly to ensure their cattle can feed.
 Every five to six weeks the group will move to find fresh grazing grounds.
-Their huts are built of mud, hide and grass mats strung over poles.
+Their huts are built of mud, hide, and grass mats strung over poles.
 A thorny fence is built around the huts for protection from wild animals.
 These settlements are called manyattas.
-The huts are constructed so they are easily dismantled and portable when the Samburu move to a new location.
+The huts are constructed so that they are easily dismantled and portable when the Samburu move to a new location.

 The Samburu usually live in groups of five to ten families.
 Traditionally men look after the cattle and they are also responsible for the safety of the tribe.
-As warriors, they defend the tribe from attack by both man and animals.
+As warriors, they defend the tribe from attack by both people and animals.
 They also go on raiding parties to try and take cattle from rival Samburu clans.
 Samburu boys learn to tend cattle from a young age and are also taught to hunt.
 An initiation ceremony to mark their entry into manhood is accompanied by circumcision.

-Samburu women are in charge of gathering roots and vegetables, tending to children and collecting water.
-They are also in charge of maintaining their homes.
+Samburu women are in charge of gathering roots and vegetables, tending to children, and collecting water.
+They are also responsible for maintaining their homes.
 Samburu girls generally help their mothers with their domestic chores.
 Before marriage, young women are also subjected to female circumcision.